 In this same row, you can include addresses for locations, parking/shuttle instructions, and basecamp if you have it.
 Consider this a location to also make general announcements.
 If you want to tell everyone, “No social media posting or photos/information pertaining to story or set activity without prior Producer(s) approval,” then this is where you would put it.
 This is also where you would state “No Guests” or any announcements of that type.

 I like to consider the middle part of the call sheet the bread and butter of the document.
 This is where you get a good idea of what your day is going to look like.
-This section works like a schedule, and can work in association with your sides.
-The header of this section will state the Set and Scene descriptions, as well as scene numbers, cast in the scene, number of pages of the scene, and the location.
+This section works like a schedule and can work in association with your sides.
+The header of this section will display:

 For example, if you are filming the Vice President in their office having an ill-fated conversation with the head of the CIA, it might look a little something like this: